-Tensor Processing Units or TPUs are hardware accelerators designed by Google for machine learning workloads.
+Tensor Processing Units (TPUs) are Google's custom-developed application-specific integrated circuits (ASICs) used to accelerate machine learning workloads.
 For more detailed information about TPU hardware, see System Architecture.
 Cloud TPU is a web service that makes TPUs available as scalable computing resources on Google Cloud.

 TPUs train your models more efficiently using hardware designed for performing large matrix operations often found in machine learning algorithms.
 TPUs have on-chip high-bandwidth memory (HBM) letting you use larger models and batch sizes.
 TPUs can be connected in groups called Pods that scale up your workloads with little to no code changes.

 To understand how TPUs work, it helps to understand how other accelerators address the computational challenges of training ML models.

 A CPU is a general-purpose processor based on the von Neumann architecture.
 That means a CPU works with software and memory like this:

 The greatest benefit of CPUs is their flexibility.
 You can load any kind of software on a CPU for many different types of applications.
 For example, you can use a CPU for word processing on a PC, controlling rocket engines, executing bank transactions, or classifying images with a neural network.

 A CPU loads values from memory, performs a calculation on the values and stores the result back in memory for every calculation.
 Memory access is slow when compared to the calculation speed and can limit the total throughput of CPUs.
 This is often referred to as the von Neumann bottleneck.